-Program review continually assesses its committee goals and makes modifications to ensure progress is being made.
-The committee has improved its decision-making and institutional effectiveness, using a comprehensive cycle of evaluation and integrated planning, allowing appropriate resource allocation, implementation, and reevaluation of its processes.
-For example, in 2009-2010, concerned by number of academic/CTE programs placed on probation. the Program Review committee conducted an internal evaluation of the efficacy process.
+The Program Review Committee continually assesses its committee goals and makes modifications to ensure that progress is being made.
+The committee has improved its decision making and institutional effectiveness using a comprehensive cycle of evaluation and integrated planning, allowing appropriate resource allocation, implementation, and reevaluation of its processes.
+For example, in 2009-2010, concerned by number of academic/CTE programs placed on probation, the Program Review Committee conducted an internal evaluation of the efficacy process.
 The committee believed that a number of the probationary ratings were due to the quality of the efficacy documents being submitted.
-Often the academic/CTE program faculty submitting the document either didn't understand the questions or replied to questions without sufficient explanation.
-In Spring 2010, the Program Review committee piloted a new program efficacy format where Program Review committee members and academic/CTE program members were encouraged to interact with each other when developing the efficacy document.
-Academic/CTE Programs were encouraged, but not required, to submit a draft efficacy document to the Program Review committee members.
-The Program Review committee established draft review where committee members and department faculty reviewed the draft document together.
-Feedback from the pilot was positive therefore collaboration and draft reviews are now an integral part of the efficacy process.
+Often the academic/CTE program faculty submitting the document either did not understand the questions or replied to questions without sufficient explanation.
+In spring 2010, the Program Review Committee piloted a new program efficacy format where Program Review Committee members and academic/CTE program members were encouraged to interact with each other when developing the efficacy document.
+Academic/CTE programs were encouraged, but not required, to submit a draft efficacy document to the Program Review Committee members.
+The Program Review Committee established draft review meetings where committee members and department faculty reviewed the draft document together.
+Feedback from the pilot was positive; therefore, collaboration and draft reviews are now an integral part of the efficacy process.